manatlan/guy-bubble-killer-apk/README.md

 It's just a demo, of what you can do with [guy](https://guy-docs.glitch.me/) python lib ;-)

-!!! info
+**Note:**
-    Note that the server side is just handling the best score in its guy's config.
+The server side is just handling the best score in its guy's config.
+All is done client side, with html/webcomponent/js/css.